aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-Once the fsm has confirmed the transaction to be safely on-chain, the following
+Once the FSM has confirmed the transaction to be safely on-chain, the following
 information message is sent to the connected peers, signaling that the channel
 is finally closed, and the channel object removed:
 ```javascript